Andrew Wade: Record producer (2004–present)

 By October 2004, The Wade Studio's equipment was the following: Soundcraft Spirit E8 Mixer, Multicom Pro XL - compressor/limiter/gate, Soundtech ST31EQ - 31 band equalizer, Creative I-Trigue L3500 100 watt monitoring system, Edirol MA-10ABK Stereo Powered Monitors, a variety of plugins, Studiologic velocity-sensitive MIDI controller, Cad M177 condenser mic, Nady SCM900 condenser mic, Shure SM57, 3 CAD TSM411 dynamic drum mics, pair of Apex 170 condenser mics, and a CAD KBM412 large-diameter dynamic kick mic.

 Wade, along with Drew Russ, under the name Manly Masculine Men recorded the theme song, "Making History", for the web series that was to support A Day to Remember's Common Courtesy (2013) album.
 "Making History" was released a single, under the name Manly Masculine Men on October 25.

-Wade taught an online course in guitar production for creativeLIVE on both October 22 and 23.
+Wade taught an online course in guitar production for creativeLIVE on both October 22 and 23, 2013.

+Wade has also collaborated with audio software developers.
+He partnered with Joey Sturgis Tones to create the Bus Glue: Andrew Wade multibus processing bundle, designed around his mixing workflow.
+He also worked with Drumforge on the Drumshotz: Andrew Wade drum sample library, capturing his signature drum production sound.

+In addition to CreativeLive, Wade has taught for URM Academy as the instructor of Ultimate Guitar Production, a course focused on modern rock and metal guitar recording techniques.

+Wade has also appeared multiple times as a guest instructor on the Nail The Mix educational platform.
+His sessions have included breakdowns of songs by Neck Deep, A Day To Remember, and Attila.